The Royal Apartments

 The Guest Apartments

-The Grand Guest Apartments is largely used for state visits.
+The Grand Guest Apartments are largely used for state visits.
 Therefore the rooms are more profusely decorated than one would expect of a traditional 1700s milieu.

-The apartment contains furniture from different epochs, most of which was made in Stockholm in either the 1700s or 1800s, and is therefore interesting from a style-history perspective.
+The apartments contain furniture from different epochs, most of which was made in Stockholm in either the 1700s or 1800s, and is therefore interesting from a style-history perspective.

 The Hall of State